rikhuijzer/blog/posts/combinations-permuations.md

 title = "Combinations and permutations" published = "28 June 2020"
-tags = ["order", "statistics"] rss = "Deriving the equations for combinations and permutations."
+tags = ["order", "statistics"] description = "Deriving the equations for combinations and permutations."
 +++

 Counting is simple except when there is a lot to be counted.